ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 ChIP-Seq is used to analyze protein-DNA interactions.
 It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

 ---

+## Codon Usage Bias (Molecular Biology)
+**Date:** August 06, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---